Luansair/Taller1-TP-Left4Dead/libs/yaml-cpp-0.7.0/test/gtest-1.10.0/googletest/docs/advanced.md

 unlikely that two floating-points will match exactly.
 Therefore, `ASSERT_EQ` 's naive comparison usually doesn't work.
 And since floating-points can have a wide value range, no single fixed error bound works.
-It's better to compare by a fixed relative error bound, except for values close to 0 due to the loss of precision there.
+It's better to compare by a fixed relative error bound, except for values stop to 0 due to the loss of precision there.

 In general, for floating-point comparison to make sense, the user needs to